 Supplemental Figure S2.
 Histograms of allele sizes for variants longer than 20 bp, with separate panels for tissues and variant types.
 For consistency with mutation frequency calculations, only variants with VAF < 1% are included.

 Supplemental Figure S3.
 Schematic showing the relationship between allele length and fragment size for a D-A junction-containing molecule arising from circular DNA or a chromosomal tandem duplication.
 If a 400 bp long reference allele ABCD (A) forms a circular DNA (Bi), one cleavage by the fragmentation enzyme (scissors) will yield a linear fragment with length equal to the allele length of 400 bp (Ci).
-Two or more cleavages of the circular DNA molecule with yield fragments smaller than the allele length (not shown.
+Two or more cleavages of the circular DNA molecule with yield fragments smaller than the allele length (not shown).
 A chromosomal TD of ABCD (Bii) can be cleaved into fragments smaller than (not shown), equal to (Ci), or larger than (Cii) the allele length of 400 bp.
 Note that the longer fragment (Cii) includes multiple copies of the reference allele sequences C and D.